facebookresearch/ParlAI/README.md

 Copied install (use parlai only as a dependency):
 Run `python setup.py install` to copy contents to your site-packages folder.
-All data will be downloaded to that folder, and to make any changes to the code you will need to run install again.
+All data will be downloaded to python's `site-packages` folder by default (can override via the command-line), and to make any changes to the code you will need to run install again.
 If you want to just use parlai as a dependency (e.g. to access the tasks or the core code), this works fine.
-If you want to clear out the downloaded data, then delete the 'data' and 'downloads' (if applicable) folder in site-packages/parlai.
+If you want to clear out the downloaded data, then delete the `data` and `downloads` (if applicable) folder in `site-packages/parlai`.

 ## Worlds, agents and teachers
 The main concepts (classes) in ParlAI: